huggingface/blog/autoformer.md

 ## Evaluate on Autoformer

-We have already pre-trained an Autoformer model on this dataset so we can just fetch the model and evaluate it on the test set:
+We have already pre-trained an Autoformer model on this dataset, so we can just fetch the model and evaluate it on the test set:

 ```python